 And while we rely on them to feed our families, oftentimes, they can't afford to feed their own - especially with panic-buyers clearing the shelves.

 Farmworkers are being left without food and materials as others shop while they work.
 Please think of these critical and #essential workers who help feed the nation and do not buy more than you need. #coronavirus #farmworkers #liderescampesinas pic.twitter.com/cwTvwbj5MW— Lideres Campesinas (@LCampesinas) March 23, 2020

-And as COVID-19 runs rampant across the country and the world, farmworkers are especially vulnerable.
-They don't have the option to quarantine, no one to educate them about safety precautions as they pick, and nowhere to turn if they get sick.
+As COVID-19 runs rampant across the country and the world, farmworkers are especially vulnerable.
+They don't have the option to quarantine, and, despite mandates to the contrary, no one to educate them about safety precautions as they pick, no protective gear, and nowhere to turn if they get sick.